Special-K-s-Flightsim-Bots/DCSServerBot/samples/README.md

 # Configuration Samples
-In the subfolder `samples`, you'll find some configuration-file samples for the bot and the different available plugins.
+In the subfolder `./samples`, you'll find some configuration-file samples for the bot and the different available plugins.

 ## main.yaml / nodes.yaml / servers.yaml
 See [README](../../README.md)